rubiconba/fastlane-plugin-flutter-version-manager/README.md

 patch: 1

 ```

+This plugin heavily resides on having a git repository.
+You need to configure [ruby-git](https://github.com/ruby-git/ruby-git).
+Add ```gem 'git'``` to `fastlane/Pluginfile` or follow the instructions from their repository.

 ## About flutter_version_manager

 Manages app versioning of a Flutter project.
 This plugin heavily resides on having a git repository and at least one commit as version code is applied through timestamp of HEAD commit.
 As for app version, `version.yml` should be used as a single source of truth.
 In order to apply changes to pubspec, use `-apply` as an argument of a plugin.